dt-orders/frontend/README.md

 See the [overview](https://github.com/dt-orders/overview) repo for an overiew for that whole application.

+The frontend supports both the monolith and non-monolith backends.
+Set an environment variable `MONOLITH=true` to be in monolith mode which will serve a a different index HTML page with adjusted URL paths.

 # Developer Notes

 For the frontend to call the backend services locally, the ports and IP of these services needs to be passed into Docker as environment variables -AND- the orders, catalog, and customer services must be listening on the ports defined in this script.